The Benefits of Being Your Own Developmental Editor: A Writer's Guide

 If you’ve revised your novel so many times it starts looking like just words on a page, or you’re getting the same vague feedback over and over, a developmental editor might be the next step.

 Just make sure you’ve done your own deep work first.
-Editors can help you see what’s not working, but they can’t save a story that hasn’t been written yet.
+Editors can help you see what’s not working, but they can’t save a story that hasn’t been written yet, and their advice will mean little if you aren’t fully immersed in your own story.

 Final Thoughts